Broder Daniel: History

-Following the release of Forever, the band embarked on a controversial tour across Sweden, which the band later ended prematurely.
-A few shows were played in England as an attempt to sign a record deal for international release of their albums.
-That, however, didn't succeed.
-After the tour, the members parted ways to recover and did not maintain any contact with each other in the year that followed.
-In 2001, bass player Håkan Hellström released a solo record which hit big and soon after that he left the band, since the other members didn't think his reputation as a spreader of joy would reflect well on the band.
-Guitar player Theodor Jensen also released a celebrated record with his band The Plan.
+Following the release of Forever, the band embarked on a controversial tour across Sweden, which they later ended prematurely.
+They also played a few shows in England in an attempt to secure a record deal for international releases, but the effort was unsuccessful.
+After the tour, the members parted ways to recover and did not maintain contact with one another during the following year.
+In 2001, bassist Håkan Hellström released a successful solo album and soon afterward left the band, as the other members felt that his reputation as a spreader of joy did not suit Broder Daniel's image.
+Guitarist Theodor Jensen also released a celebrated album with his band The Plan.

-Five years after the release of Forever, the band once again got together to record their new album Cruel Town which was released in 2003.
-This time around they had a clear focus on the lyrics which were now more complex and less repetitive than before.
-This album showed a matured Broder Daniel, with themes based around society and nostalgia.
-Berggren was now singing about the cold society which had made him the person he is today, while looking back at his childhood.
+Five years after the release of Forever, the band reunited to record their next album, Cruel Town, which was released in 2003.
+This time, they placed greater emphasis on the lyrics, which were more complex and less repetitive than before.
+The album presented a more mature Broder Daniel, with themes centered on society and nostalgia.
+Berggren now sang about the cold society that had shaped him, while also looking back on his childhood.

-Since the Cruel Town tour, the band has performed only a few times together.
-Singer Henrik Berggren has performed several acoustic solo sets playing Broder Daniel-songs.
+Since the Cruel Town tour, the band has performed together only a few times.
+Singer Henrik Berggren has also performed several acoustic solo sets featuring Broder Daniel songs.

-On 30 March 2008, guitarist Anders Göthberg committed suicide in Stockholm by jumping off the Västerbron bridge.
+On 30 March 2008, guitarist Anders Göthberg committed suicide in Stockholm by jumping from the Västerbron bridge.

-The band played together for the last time at Way Out West Festival in Gothenburg in honour of the late Anders Göthberg.
-During the concert they played their newly written song "Hold On to Your Dreams", dedicated to Göthberg.
-In August 2014, a memorial to the band was raised at the site of their last concert in Slottsskogen.
+The band performed together for the last time at the Way Out West Festival in Gothenburg in honour of Anders Göthberg.
+During the concert, they played their newly written song "Hold On to Your Dreams", dedicated to Göthberg.

+In August 2014, a memorial to the band was raised at the site of their final concert in Slottsskogen.